• Recipe Index

 Once the potatoes and eggs are cooked, release the pressure immediately and drain the potatoes into a strainer.

-chopped up eggs on a cutting board.
+diced eggs on a cutting board.

-Turn the cooked eggs out of the bowls onto a cutting board and chop them up—season with a sprinkle of salt and ground pepper.
+Turn the cooked eggs out of the bowls onto a cutting board and chop them up-season with a sprinkle of salt and ground black pepper.

 Add your warm potatoes to the dressing.
 Gently stir to coat the potatoes.